israelfs/alto-desempenho/README.md

 ## How to run

-To run the sequential code, run the following commands:
+To run the sequential code, run the following commands on the root folder:

 ```
-g++ sequential.cpp -O0
-./a.out
+make sequential
+choose the name of the image e.g. star_field.ppm
 ```

-To run the parallel code, run the following commands:
+To run the parallel code, run the following commands on the root folder:

 ```
-g++ parallel.cpp -O0 -fopenmp
-./a.out
+make parallel
+choose the number of threads e.g. 6
+choose the name of the image e.g. star_field.ppm
 ```

 Open the newimage.ppm file to see the result (you can use GIMP to visualize the .ppm image).